 The helicopter rig is a brilliant setup to use when carp fishing in lakes with weedy or silty bottoms.
 If rigged correctly, it can prevent your hookbait from sinking into the weed or silt and give you the perfect presentation that no carp will be able to resist!

 Setting up a helicopter rig is pretty simple and straightforward.
 All you need is a leadcore, a top bead, a quick change swivel, a carp lead, and your rig.
 This type of setup is best used on soft lakebeds or over weed or silt.

 This article teaches you everything about the helicopter rig; how it works, how to use it and in what venues it works best.

-Here is a list of the essential tackle you’ll need in order to set up a heli rig (with links to Amazon, if you need to grab some tackle):
+Pro Tip: Here is a list of the essential tackle you’ll need in order to set up a heli rig (with links to Amazon, if you need to grab some tackle):

 - Anti-tangle sleeves